BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 - **Mithril Coat** `PASSIVE`

-[Mithril armour][Mithril Armour].
+This is a Unique piece of [Mithril armour][Mithril Armour].
 Additionally, the wearer may re-roll Fate Rolls of a 1.

 - **"It will never really heal!"** `PASSIVE`